DataJuggler/Simon/ReadMe.md

 If you have any problems, create an issue on GitHub here: https://github.com/DataJuggler/Simon/issues

+# Update 10.30.2023 Version 1.1.0
+Simon now has emotions you can choose!
+I will warn you not all voices work with all emotions, but this is a big improvement.
+A few of my favorite emotions are Advertising Upbeat, Excited, Terrified and Whispering.

+The emotions include a Degree textbox, and the values must be between .01 and 2.0.
+The value of .01 has almost no effect, and the 2.0 will strongly emphasize the emotion.

 # Update 10.22.2023 Version 1.0.5
 This release was all about validation, and showing the right message for the problem.